3 Hours / 3 CEs

 • Intended Audience

-This training program is designed for professionals at all experience levels—beginner, intermediate, and advanced—whose roles involve risk assessment and management.
-The program is relevant to a wide range of fields, including forensic and civil mental health, criminal justice, victim services, security, healthcare, social services, human resources, occupational health and safety, and legal services.
-Participants will gain practical skills and knowledge to effectively identify, assess, and manage risks in their respective professional settings.
+This training is intended for professionals whose roles involve risk assessment and management across a wide range of fields, including forensic and civil mental health, criminal justice, victim services, security, healthcare, social services, human resources, occupational health and safety, and legal services.
+The program provides practical skills and knowledge to effectively identify, assess, and manage risks relevant to their professional responsibilities.

 • Experience Level